 - Better security, privacy, and governance: Since the introduction of GDPR, businesses have been keen to improve data governance and take security initiatives to protect their data.
 One strategic driver for modernization is to adopt best security practices and adhere to modern standards and regulations to improve the security, privacy, and governance of your data warehouse.
 For example, modernizing your architecture gives you the opportunity to discover and document every aspect of your data, who used it and how, and all the processes it has been through before it reached its final destination.
 This enables you to ensure better governance and compliance with the provision for quick traceability if any problem arises.

-- Cost reduction: Modern DW tools such as Astera DW Builder make it much simpler to build and maintain a data warehouse and reduce the costs in multiple ways.
-For starters, these user-friendly and intuitive tools give you the advantage of working with a single, unified platform that handles all the major aspects of building a data warehouse, such as data modeling, ETL code generation, metadata management, data quality and profiling, and several others.
+- Cost reduction: Modern data warehouse tools such as Astera DW Builder make it much simpler to build and maintain a data warehouse and reduce the costs in multiple ways.
+For starters, these user-friendly and intuitive tools give you the advantage of working with a single, unified platform that handles all the major aspects of building a modern data warehouse, such as data modeling, ETL code generation, metadata management, data quality, and profiling, and several others.
 In addition, they offer a no-code/low-code development environment to allow you to work with a small team of developers, saving costs in hiring additional resources.
 Lastly, such tools allow you to work in quick iterations, enabling your team to introduce changes to your data warehouse at the speed of business.

 How Can You Achieve Data Warehouse Modernization?

-Now that you know why data warehouse modernization is important, let’s talk about how you can work towards achieving it.
+Now that you know why data warehouse modernization is important let’s talk about how you can work towards achieving it.